 While we still have a way to go before the pandemic is behind us, it has loosened its grip in many parts of the U.S. As a result, people are out shopping again.
 Consumers are buying clothes, seeing movies, and test-driving cars.
 You name it, we’re shopping for it.
 But consumer buying patterns have shifted considerably during the past year.
 It’s no longer possible for retailers to count on the same customers they used to have.
 As a result, the agencies buying media for consumer-oriented clients are scrambling for high-quality audiences, experimenting and testing wherever they can.

 Amidst all of this change, key patterns have formed.
 Social media ads are more effective than ever, and location events strongly predict future behaviors.
+Custom audience functionality allows advertisers to target the most relevant, high-intent shoppers.
 Knowing how to capitalize on the big three social media ad platforms — TikTok, Facebook, and Instagram — to drive foot traffic to your stores and your clients’ locations is more important than ever.

 In this post you will learn:

 - How to drive store traffic using social media ads

 - Key differences between the big three social channels

 - How to maximize conversions on TikTok, Facebook, and Instagram

 - TikTok or Instagram Reels: How to decide